The architect’s role in maximising modular benefits for residential developments

 It is undeniable that the modular build process requires a new skill set for the property sector.
 It presents a challenge, firstly in the retention or retraining of traditional construction workers, and secondly in developing a new wave of young talent that can ensure that best practice is consistently observed.
-This aligns with the government’s new strategy to back investment in the creation of new Construction Academies to tackle the industry’s skills crisis as part of the National Retraining Scheme, announced in the Autumn Budget.
+This aligns with the government’s strategy to back investment in the creation of new Construction Academies to tackle the industry’s skills crisis as part of the National Retraining Scheme.

 Architects must position themselves in the correct markets to influence the development of future talent and ensure that there is an awareness of the opportunities modular presents from both the design and manufacturing side.
 Communicating this to young people will be essential in helping to avoid a skills shortage and ensuring that the next generation engages with careers in the property sector.